LukasBommes/rtsp-streamsync/readme.md

-# Video Stream Synchronizer
+# RTSP Video Stream Synchronizer

-Stream-Synchronizer is a C++/Python library for synchronized retrieval of video frames from multiple IP network cameras (via Real Time Streaming Protocol).
+RTSP Video Stream Synchronizer is a C++/Python library for synchronized retrieval of video frames from multiple IP network cameras (via Real Time Streaming Protocol).
 A call to the provided `get_frame_packet()` method yields a packet containing one video frame per camera.
 These frames are guaranteed to have been captured at approximately the same wall time, thus representing the scene at the same point in time.

 Synchronization is needed for some applications, for example visual object tracking or people counting in multi-camera environments.